Val Wilmer: As Serious As Your Life (1977)

-Wilmer's book As Serious as Your Life, first published in 1977 by Allison and Busby, is now a classic of jazz writing, referencing in its title something said to her by McCoy Tyner: "Music's not a plaything; it's as serious as your life."
-The first account of the revolutionary "free jazz" and its practitioners, it also documents women's experiences in relation to the "new jazz" in African-American communities, and deviates from the "masculinist rule of exclusion".
+Wilmer's book As Serious as Your Life, first published in 1977 by Allison and Busby, is considered by some a classic of jazz writing, but not without criticism from others, referencing in its title something said to her by McCoy Tyner: "Music's not a plaything; it's as serious as your life."
+One of the first accounts of the revolutionary "free jazz" and its practitioners, it also documents women's experiences in relation to the "new jazz" in African-American communities, and deviates from the "masculinist rule of exclusion".
 Presenting sexual politics in the world of jazz, Wilmer unearthed sexual politics in music criticism itself.
 In her work, she presents a "superb descriptive journey that moves the reader through a number of seemingly incommensurable communities simultaneously....
 This is the vision and possibility of community when the struggle toward freedom recognizes the intersections of sexual difference, gender, and sexuality in addition to race and class, as the basis for improvisational practices".
-As Serious As Your Life was reprinted by Serpent's Tail in March 2018, when Michael J. Agovino wrote in The Village Voice: "During the 1960s and '70s 'counterculture', much of which became a massive cash register, Val Wilmer fixed her strobe lights onto a musical and political landscape that really did in fact run counter to the culture.
+As Serious As Your Life was reprinted by Serpent's Tail in March 2018 (endorsed on the cover by Nat Hentoff as "An exceptionally illuminating book on jazz"), and Michael J. Agovino wrote in The Village Voice: "During the 1960s and '70s 'counterculture', much of which became a massive cash register, Val Wilmer fixed her strobe lights onto a musical and political landscape that really did in fact run counter to the culture.
 A shame so few — blacks and whites — were paying attention at the time.
 But her book, and the work it documented, remains as serious, and necessary, as ever."

+The name of the music production company Serious, established in the mid-1980s and organizers of the annual London Jazz Festival, is partly inspired by Wilmer's book, according to founder John Cumming: "I recommend that book to anybody interested in the evolution of jazz in the late 20th century. ...that was a book that really made me think.
+It was a mixture of Val's book, and also that in the eighties 'serious' had become a piece of contemporary slang.
+People used to come up and say, 'That's a really serious piece of work.'"